hermish/hkn-workshops/CS/todos-web-app/README.md

 ### Part 1: The Model

 > Note: The code we're starting out with WILL NOT COMPILE or FUNCTION until later parts.
+>
 > Note: You may ignore the code within the "HTML" section, for the purposes of this lab.

 Let's start with the **model**.
 We want to define a data structure (like a list or a record) which can be used to represent the state of our web app.
 For example, when watching a YouTube video, the video can either be "Playing" or "Paused".
 This is the kind of state we wish to capture in our model.
+In our case we are trying to represent a todo list.

 Let's start by writing the following, under the `-- MODEL` comment: